Rosie Loves Jack

 by Mel Darbon

-Fall in love with sixteen-year old Rosie, a girl with Down syndrome who’s fighting for little freedoms, tolerance, and love.
-A stunning, beautifully insightful debut YA novel from Mel Darbon.
+Rosie is a sixteen-year-old girl with Down syndrome who’s fighting for little freedoms and tolerance…and love.
+A beautiful, “engrossing” YA debut from author Mel Darbon.

 “They can’t send you away.
 What will we do?
 We need us.
 I stop your angry, Jack.
 And you make me strong.
 You make me Rosie.”

-Introducing a strong and determined protagonist with Down syndrome, debut author Mel Darbon gives readers an underrepresented but much-needed point of view with a voice-driven, heartfelt story of finding your place an often big and intimidating world.
+Introducing a strong and determined teen protagonist with Down syndrome, debut author Mel Darbon gives readers a unique character experience with a much-needed alternative point of view.
+Rosie Loves Jack is a voice-driven, heartfelt story of finding your place in a world that often leaves no room for outsiders.

 Publication Date: 3/1/2021